A Biased Graph Neural Network Sampler with Near-Optimal Regret: Experiments

-We conduct node classification experiments on several benchmark datasets with large graphs: ogbn-arxiv, ogbn-products \citep{hu2020ogb}, and CoraFull.
+We conduct node classification experiments on several benchmark datasets with large graphs: ogbn-arxiv, ogbn-products \citep{hu2020ogb}, CoraFull, Chameleon \cite{chien2021adaptive} and Squirrel \cite{pei2020geom}.
 The models include GCN and GAT.
-For GCN, we compare the test accuracy among Thanos (orange), Thanos.M (red), BanditSampler (blue) and GraphSage (green).
-For GAT, we compare test accuracy among Thanos (orange), Thanos.M (red), and BanditSampler (blue).
+For GCN, we compare the test accuracy among Thanos, BanditSampler, GraphSage\cite{hamilton2017inductive}, LADIES\cite{zou2019layer}, GraphSaint\cite{zeng2020graphsaint}, ClusterGCN\cite{chiang2019cluster} and vanilla GCN.
+For GAT, we compare test accuracy among Thanos, BanditSampler and vanilla GAT.
 The experimental setting is similar with \citet{liu2020bandit}.
-The number of layer is fixed as 2 and the dimension of hidden embedding $d$ is 256 for both models.
-We set $ \kk=3 $ for CoraFull; $ \kk=5 $ for ogbn-arxiv; $ \kk=10 $ for ogbn-products.
-We searched the learning rate among $ \{ 0.001, 0.002, 0.005, 0.01, 0.02\} $ and found 0.001 optimal.
-And we set the penalty weight of $ l_2$-norm regularization $ 0.0005 $ and dropout rate $ 0.1 $.
-We do grid search for sampling hyperparameters: $ \eta, \gamma, \text{ and } \DeltaT $ and choose optimal ones for each algorithm.
+The dimension of hidden embedding $d$ is 16 for Chameleon and Squirrel, 256 for the others.
+The number of layer is fixed as 2.
+We set $ \kk=3 $ for CoraFull; $ \kk=5 $ for ogbn-arxiv, Chameleon, Squirrel; $ \kk=10 $ for ogbn-products.
+We searched the learning rate among $ \{ 0.001, 0.002, 0.005, 0.01\} $ and found 0.001 optimal.
+And we set the penalty weight of $ l_2$ regularization $ 0.0005 $ and dropout rate $ 0.1 $.
+We do grid search for sampling hyperparameters: $ \eta, \gamma, \text{ and } \DeltaT $ and choose optimal ones for each.
 Their detailed settings and dataset split are listed in Appendix.
-From Fig.~\ref{fig:benchmark_dataset}, we can tell our algorithm achieves superior performance over BanditSampler for training GAT, and competitive or superior performance for training GCN.
+Also we apply neighbor sampling for test nodes for all methods, which is consistent with prior LADIES and GraphSaint experiments, and is standard for scalability in practical setting.
+From Table~\ref{tab:benchmark_dataset}, we can tell our algorithm achieves superior performance over BanditSampler for training GAT, and competitive or superior performance for training GCN.